judooochp/MoodyCanvas/README.md

 - Make useful for mobile interfaces
 - Improved workflow control
 - Allow for date to be set by user in case of no internet at time of verification
+- Allow for re-entry of single lines or other edits outside of admin after map rendering